alexpate/www/src/pages/journal/2019-01-04-theme-driven-design-systems/index.md

 These values (often referred to as 'design tokens'), provide a nice route to opt out of the provided components, but still remain within the bounds of the system.
 For example, an engineer may want to build a variant of an input, that although visually looks similar to a normal input, may have a wildly different technical implementation.

 Consider the following two components.
-Although both the wrapping containers are visually similar, they must have two seperate implementations to allow for the second component to contain non-text content.
+Although both the wrapping containers are visually similar, they must have two separate implementations to allow for the second component to contain non-text content.

 ![Two implementations of two visually similar inputs](./multiple-implementations-visually-similar-component.png)